John Greenleaf Whittier: Poetry

 John Greenleaf Whittier's poem "Burial of Barber" was inspired by the burial of abolitionist T. W. Barber (whose tomb is pictured in 2018).

 Whittier's first two published books were Legends of New England (1831) and the poem Moll Pitcher (1832).
 In 1833 he published The Song of the Vermonters, 1779, which he had anonymously inserted in The New England Magazine.
 The poem was erroneously attributed to Ethan Allen for nearly sixty years.
 This use of poetry in the service of his political beliefs is illustrated by his book Poems Written during the Progress of the Abolition Question.

-Highly regarded in his lifetime and for a period thereafter, he is now largely remembered for his anti-slavery writings and his poems Barbara Frietchie, "The Barefoot Boy", "Maud Muller" and Snow-Bound.
+Highly regarded in his lifetime and for a period thereafter, he is now largely remembered for his anti-slavery writings and his poems "The Barefoot Boy", "Maud Muller", Snow-Bound, and Barbara Frietchie.
+The latter poem, published in 1863, was read for generations by American school children.
+It is the possibly apocryphal recounting of an elderly woman named Barbara Fritchie (or Frietchie) and her defiant response to Confederate troops marching past her home in Frederick, Maryland during the Civil War.
+The poem was so well-known that British Prime Minister Winston Churchill, while driving through Frederick with Franklin Roosevelt during a visit to the United States in May 1943, recited the entire poem from memory.

 A number of his poems have been turned into hymns, including Dear Lord and Father of Mankind, taken from his poem "The Brewing of Soma".
 The latter part of the poem was set in 1924 by Dr. George Gilbert Stocks to the tune of Repton by English composer Hubert Parry from the 1888 oratorio Judith.
 It is also sung as the hymn Rest by Frederick Maker, and Charles Ives also set a part of it to music in his song "Serenity".

 Whittier's Quakerism is better illustrated, however, by the hymn that begins:

 O Brother Man, fold to thy heart thy brother:

 Where pity dwells, the peace of God is there;